iam-avinash-jagtap/Trip-Mitra-Aj/app.md

-# 🚀 Deployment Guide: Running TripMitraAj on AWS EC2
+# 🚀 Deployment Guide: Running wonderly on AWS EC2

-This guide providing step-by-step instructions to deploy the TripMitraAj application on an AWS EC2 instance using Docker.
+This guide providing step-by-step instructions to deploy the wonderly application on an AWS EC2 instance using Docker.

 ---